 BUT if you look at it over 20 years it’s $540.00.

-The thing is rates are always pretty close in your 30’s if you are standard or better.
+The thing is rates are always pretty close in your 30’s if you get a standard rating or better.
 What happens as you age?
-Check out the rates for a man in his 50’s!
+Check out the rates for a man in his 60’s!

 60 Year Old Male Non Smoker - Standard Rating 20 Year Term